 Each membership site is different, based on what it has to offer.
 For instance, if you just offer information that helps people to further explore a hobby, you may have to charge a low fee.
 But, if, like Income School you offer a ton of value (multiple courses that are constantly updated, podcasts etc) people will feel enticed to join and stay.
 In that case you could charge a premium price and make it a monthly or yearly recurring cost to remain a member.

 4. Building Your Niche Site

-To learn how to build a profitable passive income blog, we highly recommend Income School’s Project 24 (see our Course Recommendations for more info).
-Becoming a member will teach you how to build a profitable blog you can monetize through ads.
-Their course will help you choose a profitable blog, teach you how to build your audience and get traffic, and then monetize your audience with ads.
+To learn how to build a passive income blog, we highly recommend Income School’s Project 24 (see our Course Recommendations for more info).
+Becoming a member will teach you how to build a blog you can monetize in a variety of ways.
+Their course will help you choose a successful blog, teach you how to build your audience and get traffic, and then monetize your audience with ads.
 Once you are ready you can setup the membership section of you site and start selling premium subscriptions to your traffic!

 How Passive are Niche Membership Sites?

 A niche membership site can be incredibly passive.
 With a forum niche site, you can literally go for years without adding any new content and the membership numbers could still keep growing organically.
 However, it’s important to note that some membership site models only provide regular recurring income, not specifically passive income.
 If you choose a topic that is not evergreen, and constantly needs to be updated, you will need to provide your members fresh new content and extra value, and that may require updating your membership content from time to time.
 Otherwise you will lose members.